 Dissatisfied clients will typically raise a complaint or dispute several issues, for example level of service provided, financial loss suffered, poor communication, etc.

-While a complaint may mean any query, complaint or dispute in our business, AP Financial Services Group Limited (AP Group) has defined a complaint as any expression of dissatisfaction with our services that:
+While a complaint may mean any query, complaint or dispute in our business, AP Financial Services Group Limited (AP Family Office) has defined a complaint as any expression of dissatisfaction with our services that:

 - threatens to escalate to a court or 3rd party (at which point it becomes a dispute);

 - relates to fraudulent behaviour or non-compliance with legislation or practice standards; and/or

 - is likely to lead to financial loss for any party.

 Complaints of this nature will need to be recorded in a complaints register for two reasons – (i) for tracking and ensuring that a resolution is achieved, and (ii) for future evaluation and analysis to help identify systemic issues that require corrective action.